Code-Institute-Submissions/Seaniboy2009-Project3/README.md

 - __The main game__

+    - Select between 0 and max board size to go down on board, then select between 0 and max to go across on the board, 0, 0 is the top left.

 Each turn the player will be shown the two boards, and any misses marked with X, they will also be shown  ships with ! and hits on ships with *, however they will only see their own ships.
 For the turn the player will be prompted to enter an X on the grid, then a y, this will then fire the shot, the computer will then fire and you will be shown if the player and computer hit or miss.
 The game will continue like this until the player or computer sinks all the others ships, or if there is a draw.